-If you have served in the military, you can add it to your Work History, described above.
+Military Service: If you have served in the military, you can add it to your Work History, described above.
 This works well if you spent a significant amount of time on active duty, where the military was your main job.
 Another option is to place your military service in a separate section.
 This is effective if you are a Reserve or National Guard member and held jobs outside of the military.
-Use civilian terms to describe the skills and training you received.
+Use civilian terms to describe the skills and training you received during your service.
 Include significant awards or decorations received.